9_Rendering 3D Scenes

 attribute instead of vertexColors

-for the material since so that the entire box will be one color.
+for the material since the entire box will be one color.

-We add all three axes to the group node specified by mesh
+Finally, we add all three axes to the group node specified by base

-and return the group of meshes to the app that calls the get_axes_helper
+and return it to the caller of the get_axes_helper

 function.